 The office of the Title IX Officer (Sexual Harassment Officer) is responsible for maintaining records relating to sexual harassment and sexual violence reports, investigations, and resolutions.
 Records shall be maintained in accordance with University records policies.
+Records that fall under the purview of the Clery Act will be retained for 7 years in accordance with federal law.
 All records pertaining to pending litigation or a request for records shall be maintained in accordance with instructions from legal counsel.